Rutujamurkut98/Mini-Project---Online-QuizApp/README.md

 ## 🚀 How to Run

-Compile the program: javac QuizApp.java
+Compile the program : javac QuizApp.java

 Run the program :  java QuizApp

 ## Sample Output
 --- Online Quiz App ---